vuApp360 Dashboards

 - Latency Distribution: Number of Traces against their latency is statistically visualized in this graph.

-- Slow API Transactions: For the slow API transactions, API transaction name, Request Rate, and P90 Latency are listed in the tabular columns.
-The API transactions are clickable navigating to the API Transaction tab.
+- Slow Transactions: For the slow API transactions, API transaction name, Request Rate, and P90 Latency are listed in the tabular columns.
+The API transactions are clickable navigating to the Trace Listing tab.

 Trace Map